1st Avenue Improvements

 - Access to all businesses is maintained

-- 6th Street is closed between 1st Avenue and the Baymont Suites driveway from approximately late April until late July
+- 6th Street is closed between 1st Avenue and the Baymont Suites driveway from late April-mid August

-- The temporary traffic signals at the 1st Avenue/E. 7th Street intersection will be removed in late winter/early spring 2018 while E. 7th Street is closed and reconstructed
+- The temporary traffic signals at the 1st Avenue/E. 7th Street intersection will be removed while E. 7th Street is closed and reconstructed

-- Temporary traffic signals will be installed in the summer of 2018 at the new 1st Avenue/6th Street/E. 2nd Avenue intersection during construction.
+- Temporary traffic signals will be installed in the summer of 2018 at the new 1st Avenue/6th Street/E. 2nd Avenue intersection.
 This signal will provide construction access to the new E. 2nd Avenue for the Iowa Arena/UIHC Phase 2 Clinic Projects.

 Public Transit Impact